Mendocino County Truck Accident Lawyers

 Will I Have To Pay My Health Insurance Company Back For The Bills They Paid?

-When you suffer injuries due to someone else’s negligence, your insurance company typically covers a portion of your medical treatment costs as part of their contractual obligation.
+When you suffer injuries due to someone else’s negligence, your insurance company typically covers a portion of your medical treatment costs as part of its contractual obligation.
 However, this payment from your insurer is essentially a consequence of the responsible party’s actions.
 In a way, your insurance company also experiences a “loss” due to the negligence that injured you.
-As a result, if you obtain compensation from the responsible party, your insurer may have a right to reimbursement from your settlement or judgment.
+As a result, if you successfully pursue compensation from the responsible party, your insurer may have a right to reimbursement from your settlement or judgment.

 What If I Can’t Afford To Hire A Lawyer?